oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 *   Removal of an existing ge-replication session
 *   Starting a geo-replication session
 *   Stopping a geo-replication session
-*   Creation/Update of configurations for a gen-replication session
+*   Update configurations for a geo-replication session

 ![](volume_georeplication2_subtab.png "volume_georeplication2_subtab.png")